 Australian Childhood Immunisation Register for health professionals

 We administer the Australian Childhood Immunisation Register (ACIR) on behalf of the Department of Health.
-The ACIR is a national register that records details of vaccinations given to children younger than 7 years who live in Australia.
-Immunisation details are sent to the ACIR by recognised immunisation providers.
+The ACIR is a national register that records details of vaccinations given to children and young individuals under 20 years of age who live in Australia.
+Recognised vaccination providers send immunisation details of their patients to the ACIR which pays them for this information.
+This is referred to as an ‘information payment’.

 - is used to monitor immunisation coverage levels and service delivery, and to identify regions at risk during disease outbreaks

-- can provide reports to you upon request to help identify children who are due or overdue for immunisation
+- can provide reports to you upon request to help identify children and young individuals who are due or overdue for immunisation, and

-- makes an information payment to you if you administer and notify the ACIR of a vaccination which completes 1 of the aged-based immunisation schedules funded under the National Immunisation Program
+- makes an information payment to vaccination providers who administer and notify the ACIR of an eligible vaccination

 Data from the ACIR: